yiisoft/yii2/docs/guide/upgrade-from-v1.md

 packages (managed by `CClientScript`) in 1.1, but with better support.

 An asset bundle is a collection of asset files (e.g. JavaScript files, CSS files, image files, etc.) under a directory.
+Each asset bundle is represented as a class extending `AssetBundle`.
-By registering an asset bundle via `View::registerAssetBundle()`, you will be able to make the assets in that bundle accessible via Web, and the current page will automatically contain references to the JavaScript and CSS files in that bundle.
+By registering an asset bundle via `AssetBundle::register()`, you will be able to make the assets in that bundle accessible via Web, and the current page will automatically contain the references to the JavaScript and CSS files specified in that bundle.